 Not running payroll for a short term?

 If you don't need to run payroll for a short period of time but plan to run payroll again in the future, we recommend keeping your Gusto account active.
 You'll receive your invoice each month and we'll continue to process your required tax payments and filings.

 When you're ready to run payroll again, your account will be ready for you.

-You can view your Gusto bill from the Settings section of your account.
-You'll receive a Gusto invoice on the 1st of the month for the previous month (i.e. you'll receive an invoice on January 1 for the month of December), then we'll debit your company bank account one business day after that.
+You can view your Gusto bill from the Settings section of your account—it's available on the 1st of the month, for the previous month of service.

 The debit will include: